-There are two methods of steam cleaning equipment.
+There are two methods of steam cleaning equipment:

-Gets out soiling from deep down in the carpet.
+It gets rid of soiling from deep down in the carpet.

-It allows the use of high temperatures, pressures, and chemical concentrates.
+Also, it allows the use of high temperatures, pressures, and chemical concentrates.

-Permits extended dwell times for reaction of cleaning solvents.
+Likewise, permits extension of dwell times for reaction of cleaning solvents.

-The most widely used method.
+Indeed, it is the most widely used method.

-Speedy drying, it typically only takes about 20 minutes before the carpet can be back in service.
+Certainly, speedy drying typically only takes about 20 minutes before the carpet can be back in service.

 The powder may be trapped in plush pile carpets and left to build up over time.

-It can cause excessive dust build-up in the home.
+Also, it can cause excessive dust build-up in the home.

-Unable to clean deep down into the carpet.
+Lastly, unable to clean deep down into the carpet.

-An alternate version of shampooing.
+Another version of shampooing.
 Rather than use a brush, a bonnet is attached to the buffer.
 The pad is dipped into the shampoo solution and then worked into the carpet.
 Once the bonnet pad gets soiled, it is either cleaned and reused or replaced with a clean one.

-Fast, simple, and inexpensive.
+It is fast, simple, and inexpensive.

 It only cleans the top one-third of carpet fibres, incapable of reaching deeper down.